 - May 2018 Congratulations to postdoctoral fellow Qixuan Wang for accepting a tenure-track assistant professor position at Department of Mathematics at University of California, Riverside.

 - April 2018 Congratulations to Ph.D student Chris Rackauckas for joining Applied Math at Massachusetts Institute of Technology in 2019 as an instructor.

-- Our first paper on computational tools to analyze single-cell RNA-seq data – ScEpath: energy landscape-based inference of transition probabilities and cellular trajectories from single-cell transcriptomic data – will appear in Bioinformatics.
-Congratulations to Suoqin and Adam for job well done!
+- January 2018 Our first paper on computational tools to analyze single-cell RNA-seq data – ScEpath: energy landscape-based inference of transition probabilities and cellular trajectories from single-cell transcriptomic data – will appear in Bioinformatics.
+Congratulations to Suoqin and Adam for a job well done!